beholdenkey/Installing-Nautobot-on-RHEL-A-Complete-Walk-Through/README.md

 nautobot-server runserver 0.0.0.0:8080 --insecure
 ```

-You can login and verify account then exit web page and move onto the next steps.
+You can log in and verify your account, then exit the web page and move on to the next steps.

 ## Deploying Nautobot Web Service and Workers